Neighborhoods·San Antonio Gay Guide

 What is the Gay Neighborhood in San Antonio?

 San Antonio's primary LGBTQ+ neighborhood is Tobin Hill, centered along North Main Avenue on the city's near-north side.
-The corridor — often called "The Strip" — runs roughly between Josephine Street and Evergreen Street and was officially designated as the Pride Cultural Heritage District by San Antonio's Historic and Design Review Commission.
+The corridor — often called "The Strip" — runs along North Main Avenue and was officially designated as the Pride Cultural Heritage District (spanning North Main from Elmira to Mistletoe) by San Antonio's Historic and Design Review Commission in 2025.

 What to Find on The Strip